 Pressure ulcer care forms part of the SPSP and is one of measures of harm in the Scottish Patient Safety Indicator.
+This priority is a key part of the nursing and midwifery care assurance system and approach.
+The senior charge nurse drives this improvement within each ward area.
+This important work is supported by the Tissue Viability Service.
 The NHS Forth Valley Tissue Viability Service is a nurse led service, which aims to provide specialist advice and support on chronic or complex wounds/complex skin care needs to health care professionals within NHS Forth Valley.
 The service also incorporates the services of lymphoedema key workers.

 The service covers the whole of Forth Valley and this includes visiting care homes, patients' own homes, community hospitals, acute hospital, health centres, community outreach clinics and HMP prisons.
-The service adopts a zero tolerance approach to skin ulcers with the objective of preventing all avoidable skin ulcers for people living in the Forth Valley area.
-Tissue Viability nurses lead and support various specialist clinics, including diabetic foot clinic, vascular clinic, consultant specialist wound clinic and weekly tissue viability clinic.
-Part of the team's remit is also to give telephone advice utilising, when possible, the use of digital photographs.
+We have adopted a zero avoidable approach to the prevention of pressure ulcers with the objective of preventing all avoidable skin ulcers for people living in the Forth Valley area.